-You don’t have to spend much time here to realize what Eugeneans value: organic food, local products and craft beer.
+Eugene’s local markets are foodie destinations for fun browsing and daily shopping.
+You don’t have to spend much time in Eugene, Oregon to realize what Eugeneans value: organic food, local products and craft beer.
 Yes, we have the typical grocery stores that you can find anywhere.
-But those places are unlikely to offer real local flavor like local markets in Eugene.
+But those places are unlikely to offer real local flavor like local-leaning markets in Eugene.
 There’s no better way to get to know a place than by eating its local food.
 Eugene is home to its fair share of food markets and farm stands.
 These three bricks ‘n’ mortar markets and one seasonal pop-up market make it easy and convenient to buy local food.
 Here are our 4 best local markets in Eugene.

 Though the atmosphere of these local businesses varies, they are all convenient to get to.
 At these local markets in Eugene you get easy access to unique foods that are made right in Eugene and around the region that you won’t find in the big box grocery store.